 Enterprises might also need to reskill some of the staff that has handed over their work to RPA.
 This succession plan might present some unique opportunities if right skilling is arranged.

 Needless to say, that the IT teams implementing the solution would need to readjust skills.
-But RPA solution providers like Verint can help to large extent in this by offering toolkit based solutions and best practices consulting.
+But RPA solution providers like Verint can help to large extent in this by offering toolkit based solutions packaged with best practices consulting.